asteris-llc/converge/docs_source/content/resource-authors-guide.md

 1. Otherwise, if there are any diffs which say that they contain a difference, the Status will always show as having changes.

+### Dealing with Errors

+The default `Status` implementation has a `SetError(error)` method.
+When called, it sets an appropriate error level and an internal error state that will be presented to the user.
+You can also use the common Go patterm of returning `nil, err` in your `Check` and `Apply` statements.
+Converge will call `SetError(err)` automatically in this case.
+This gives you two options:

+1. call `SetError` yourself.
+1. return an error, which will be handled for you.

+You shoud choose *one* of these options and do it consistently across as much of your code as possible.

 ## Preparer

 Before you can use your resource, it has to be deserialized from HCL.
 For this,